saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Java8.md

 **Why Functional Interface**

-- Functional Interface is used for enabling Functional Programming in Java
+- Functional Interface is used for enabling Functional Programming in Java.
 - Functional Interface is also used for defining Lambda Expressions to pass a function directly as an argument.

       @FunctionalInterface

       interface Addition(){